SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ## Migrating Data from Azure Blob Storage container to SharePoint Embedded container

-This provides code snippets in how to accomplish the migration.
+This provides code snippets on how to accomplish the migration.
 Keep in mind all the validation has been removed.

 ### Connecting to Azure Blob Storage Container
 ```C#